DataJuggler/Simon/ReadMe.md

 spoken characters for free per month.
 This is probably roughly 10 - 15 hours of audio per month.

+# 10.22.2023 Important note about Upgrading
+For now you must uninstall the previous version to install a new version.
+I am working on making Upgrades available, and giving the app a way to notify you when a new release is available.

 Simon comes with 74 English voices.
 There are other languages, but I only speak English, so this is all I imported.
 When I first wrote this app, I saved the voices in SQL Server, however I figured most people are not SQL Server developers, so I switched